NukaSRB/Core/docs/1-Getting Started/2-Configuration.md

 Add the following service providers to ``configs/app.php``.

 ```
-    'JumpGate\Core\CoreServiceProvider',
-    'JumpGate\Core\View\ViewServiceProvider',
+    'JumpGate\Core\Providers\ViewServiceProvider',
 ```

 ## Configs/Migrations/Seeds
 Once that is done, you can publish the configs and migrations.

-`php artisan vendor:publish`
+`php artisan vendor:publish --provider="JumpGate\Core\Providers\ViewServiceProvider"`

-This will create a jumpgate/core.php in your config folder and add all the migrations and seeds inside your `database/` folders.
+This will create a `jumpgate/view-routing.php` in your config folder.